 For all classification levels, an attempt to reach Campus Police should be made prior to issuing the initial campus alert.
-Cases involving personal safety and security, i.e. a shooting, fire or explosion, may necessitate contacting 911, Campus Police or the Crisis Management Team immediately after the campus alert.
+Cases involving personal safety and security, i.e. a shooting, fire or explosion, require an immediate call to 911.
+The Crisis Management team can be notified after the initial call is made to activate the emergency response (police/fire/EMT).